1. Introduction

 Installation

-1. Go to Anaconda Installers and select the installer appropriate to you operating system.
-You will want the 64-bit installer for the current version of Python (3.8 as of September 2020) unless you have very old hardware.
+- Go to Anaconda Installers and select the installer appropriate to you operating system.
+You will want the 64-bit installer for the latest version of Python, unless you have very old hardware.

 3. Getting started with Anaconda Python 3/Spyder and running scripts